Istiack-102/Quick_Zee/README.md

 ## 🎯 Project Overview

-**Quick_Zee** is a comprehensive offline quiz management system designed for educational institutions.
+**QuickZee** is a comprehensive offline quiz management system designed for educational institutions.
 It provides a complete solution for creating, managing, and taking quizzes with real-time scoring and performance tracking.

 ### Key Highlights:
 - 🎓 **Dual Interface**: Command-Line Interface (CLI) and JavaFX Graphical User Interface (GUI)